 Châteauneuf-du-Pape is the largest and most important wine appellation in the southern Rhône.
-There are over 3200 hectares of vineyards and over 80 growers and more wine is produced in Châteauneuf than the whole of the northern Rhône put together.
-The vineyards are bounded to the west by the Rhône and to the east by the A7 autoroute.
+It is home to more than 3,200 hectares of vineyards and over 80 growers; more wine is produced in Châteauneuf than the whole of the northern Rhône put together.
+The vineyards are bounded to the west by the Rhône river and to the east by the A7 autoroute.

-Châteauneuf-du-Pape was the first ever Appellation Contrôlée established in France in 1932.
-Small drift boulders (galets roules), rounder rocks from the ancient river bed are a key aspect of what makes Chateauneuf-du-Pape wines so distinctive with the rocks reflecting heat back into the vines at night thus increasing ripeness and reducing acidity.
+Châteauneuf-du-Pape was the first ever Appellation d'Origine Contrôlée established in France, in 1932.
+Small, rounded rocks from the ancient river bed known as galets roulés are a key aspect of what makes Châteauneuf -du-Pape wines so distinctive, with the rocks reflecting heat back into the vines at night, thus increasing ripeness and reducing acidity.

-The gloriously rich red wines, redolent of the heat and herbs of the south are enhanced by the complexity which comes from blending several grape varieties.
-Fourteen are permitted for reds; Grenache, Mouvedre, Syrah, Cinsault, Vaccarese, Counoise, Teret Noir, Muscadin and Picpoul Noir, Clairette, Grenache Blanc, Rousanne, Picpoul Gris and Picardin.
-With red Châteauneuf-du-Pape Grenache typically dominates with Syrah and Mouvedre in support.
+The gloriously rich red wines, redolent of the heat and herbs of the south, are enhanced by the complexity which comes from blending several grape varieties.
+Fourteen are permitted for reds: Grenache, Mouvedre, Syrah, Cinsault, Vaccarese, Counoise, Teret Noir, Muscadin, Picpoul Noir, Clairette, Grenache Blanc, Rousanne, Picpoul Gris and Picardin.
+With red Châteauneuf-du-Pape, Grenache typically dominates with Syrah and Mourvèdre in support.

-White Châteauneuf-du-Pape is becoming increasingly sought-after even though it represents less than 10% of the total production..
-Five grapes are permitted; Grenache Blanc, Clairette, Rousanne, Bourboulenc and Picardin.
+White Châteauneuf-du-Pape is becoming increasingly sought-after, even though it represents less than 10 percent of the total production.
+Here, five grapes are permitted: Grenache Blanc, Clairette, Roussanne, Bourboulenc and Picardin.